ICFO Bank Fraud

-Bank fraud is a serious crime that involves the use of deceit or deception to obtain money from a financial institution.
+Bank fraud is a serious crime that involves using deceit to obtain money from a financial institution.

-Understanding the different types of bank fraud, recognizing the signs, and knowing how to prevent and report it are essential for safeguarding your finances.
+Understanding the different types of bank fraud, recognizing the signs, and knowing how to prevent and report it is essential for safeguarding your finances.

 Understanding Bank Fraud